-The liberalization of the communications sector has had a positive effect on the deployment of communications infrastructure and services in the country.
+The liberalization of the communications sector in Kenya over two decades ago has had a positive effect on the deployment of communications infrastructure and services in the country.
 However, the opening up of the sector has not availed communications services to all in Kenya as the licensed commercial operators and service providers have tended to concentrate operations in areas where a return on investment is guaranteed.

 Consequently, areas (both urban and rural) that are perceived as commercially unviable have over time remained either un-served or under-served.
-The Communications Authority of Kenya is responsible for ensuring that all in Kenya have access to affordable communications services.
+The Authority is responsible for ensuring that all in Kenya have access to affordable communications services.

 The Authority undertook ICT Access gap studies in 2016 and in 2021 to determine access to and use of ICTs by public institutions and enterprises in Kenya.
 To redress the access gaps, the Authority has undertaken a number or projects and has initiated several others for implementation.

 Voice Infrastructure Projects: The Authority identified sub-locations that are either unserved or underserved with communications services.
 The first phase of this project saw 78 sub-locations connected to mobile network and services with the second phase targetting 101 sub-locations.
 A thirdf phase is planned to cover 67 sub-locations.

 Education Broadband Connectivity Project: The Authority implemented the Education Broadband Connectivity project in order to enhance ICT connectivity in the country’s public learning institutions.
 The project supported the provision of 5 Mbps Internet services in 884 public secondary schools across the 47 Counties.

 E-Resource Centres: The Authority has collaborated with the Kenya National Library Service (KNLS) for the supporting of 56 public libraries with computers, Internet connectivity and software for the visually impaired to enhance inclsuivity and tranform the libraries into e-resource centres.